 For established and recognized colleges and universities, such as the University of California, it's likely not necessary for you to investigate admission standards, degree programs, or accreditation status.
 For newly formed colleges or universities, particularly ones that offer online-only programs, however, it's important to make sure they meet the above criteria qualifying them as institutions of higher education.

 The second category of employers that is not subject to the H-1B cap is nonprofit organizations related to or affiliated with an institution of higher education, as defined in the first exception above.
 The most common example is a teaching hospital connected to a university medical school.
 Such hospitals normally are nonprofit organizations and typically have entered into extensive cooperative education agreements for university faculty members to have hospital privileges and for medical students to receive medical training at the hospital.

 Second, the nonprofit must have a relationship to or an affiliation with an institution of higher education.
 This means there is common ownership or control of both organizations, or that the nonprofit is attached to an institution of higher education as a member, branch, cooperative, or subsidiary.
-While some of the operative documents may be publicly available (perhaps on the organization's web site or on a state government website – most often the secretary of state – where legal entity records are maintained), it most likely will require further investigation to determine whether such a qualifying relationship or affiliation exists and to what extent it can be documented.
+While some of the operative documents might be publicly available (perhaps on the organization's web site or on a state government website, most often the secretary of state, where legal entity records are maintained), it most likely will require further investigation to determine whether such a qualifying relationship or affiliation exists and to what extent it can be documented.